1MuneebUrRehman/taskmanagementapp/README.md

 # Task Management Application

 This is a Laravel-based task management application with Vue.js and Inertia.js for the frontend.
 It includes basic user registration, login, and task management functionalities.
-This project is built as part of an onboarding assessment.

 ## Technologies Used